DOC3-Deep One Class Classification using Contradictions: Empirical Results

 \subsubsection{Performance comparison results}

 Table \ref{tab_MVtecAUC} provides the results over 10 runs of our experiments.
-We provide the the average $\pm$ standard deviation of the AUC values for both DOC and DOC$^3$ algorithm.
+We provide the the average $\pm$ standard deviation of the AUC values for DOC, DOC (DA/OE) and DOC$^3$ algorithm.
 In addition we also provide the best AUC obtained for each algorithm over these 10 runs.
-For the DOC algorithm we select the best model over the range of parameters $\lambda = 1/2C = [1.0, 0.1, 0.01, 0.005]$, and for DOC$^3$ over the range $\lambda$ (as DOC above) and $C_{U}/C = [2.0, 1.0, 0.1, 0.01]$, $\Delta =0$.
-Additional details on the selected model parameters is provided in Appendix \ref{app_mod_sel_mvtec}.
+Additional details on model selection and the optimal hyperparameters is provided in Appendix \ref{app_mod_sel_mvtec}.
 As seen in Table \ref{tab_MVtecAUC}, the DOC$^3$ algorithm provides significant improvement over DOC.
 Depending on the type of universum typical improvements range upto $> 50 \%$.
-This further consolidates the effectiveness of DOC$^3$ under universum settings.
+In addition, DOC$^3$ provides consistent improvements over the DOC (DA/OE) algorithm.
+In all, these results further consolidate the utility of DOC$^3$ under the universum setting (Def \ref{def_univsetting}).
 Separately, Table \ref{tab_MVtecAUC} also provides the baseline results available in \cite{massoli2020mocca}.
 Note that, these results are obtained using advanced network architectures adopted for the MVTec data, and are not averaged over multiple runs.
-Hence, we compare these results with the best AUC obtained for DOC and DOC$^3$ over 10 runs.
-As seen from Table \ref{tab_MVtecAUC}, DOC$^3$ improves upon the state-of-the-art for `carpet' and `leather' using the `objects' universum.
+Hence, we compare these results with the best AUC obtained for DOC, DOC (DA/OE) and DOC$^3$ over 10 runs.
+As seen from Table \ref{tab_MVtecAUC}, DOC$^3$ improves upon the `carpet' and `leather' results using the `objects' universum.
 Further, it achieves comparable performance for the `Wood' and `Tile' texture using `Noise' and `Obj.' universum respectively.
-Achieving state-of-the-art performance, even using a basic LeNet architecture sheds a very positive note for the proposed DOC$^3$ algorithm.
+Achieving improved performance over the baseline algorithms, even using a basic LeNet architecture sheds a very positive note for the proposed DOC$^3$ algorithm.

-\subsubsection{Understanding DOC$^3$ performance using Theorem \eqref{th_radamacher}}
+\subsubsection{Understanding DOC$^3$ performance using Theorem \eqref{th_rademacher}}